 The Protection of Employees (Temporary Agency Workers) Act 2012 (the “Act") transposed, was enacted 16 May 2012.
 The core objective of the Act (which implemented a European Directive on Temporary Agency Work) is to ensure that agency workers are treated as if they were directly hired employees of the end-user in respect of certain specified basic terms and conditions of employment.

-The Act provides that subject to any collective agreement, an agency worker shall, for the duration of his/her assignment with a hirer, be entitled to the same basic working and employment conditions to which
+The Act provides that subject to any collective agreement, an agency worker shall, for the duration of his/her assignment with a hirer, be entitled to the same basic working and employment conditions to which he/she would be entitled if he/she were employed by the hirer under a contract of employment to do work

 Already a subscriber?